Hollywood Squares: Keys

 On occasion, a gift certificate to an upscale merchant was placed inside the safe instead of the designated cash prize.
 This was usually done for special theme weeks or tournaments.

 Also, for theme weeks, each match's winner would have one extra key removed at the start of the round since they would only play once.

 Final season changes

-For the sixth and last season of Hollywood Squares, more changes were made to the series.
+For the 6th and last season of Hollywood Squares, more changes were made to the series.
 First, John Moschitta Jr. replaced Jeffrey Tambor as the announcer and Bruce Vilanch returned to the series as an occasional panelist.
-Second, the game format was scrapped in favor of a return to the two-out-of-three match format last seen on the NBC series in 1980.
+Second, the game format was scrapped in favor of returning to the best-two-of-three match format last seen on the NBC series in 1980.
 Each game was worth $1,000 and the first player to win the necessary two games won the match.
 The Secret Square was still played during the second game but the accumulating jackpot of prizes was discarded in favor of playing for one prize per match, regardless of whether or not the previous match's prize was won.
-Third, the change in format resulted in the show no longer being self-contained, as matches could and often did straddle episodes.
+Third, the format change resulted in the show no longer being self-contained, as matches could and often did straddle episodes.

-The bonus round format from the previous season remained, with the following prize structure.